Calendar Icon White

 • Ease of Integration: Strac ensures seamless integration within existing IT infrastructures, facilitating rapid deployment of its Data Loss Prevention (DLP), live scanning, and redaction capabilities across diverse SaaS applications.
 This streamlined integration process minimizes implementation timelines and operational disruptions, empowering organizations to fortify their data security measures swiftly and effectively.

-• AI Integration: Leveraging state-of-the-art machine learning models, Strac enhances accuracy in detecting and redacting Personally Identifiable Information (PII), Protected Health Information (PHI), Payment Card Industry (PCI) data, and other sensitive data types.
+• OCR AI Driven Tech: Leveraging state-of-the-art machine learning models, Strac enhances accuracy in detecting and redacting Personally Identifiable Information (PII), Protected Health Information (PHI), Payment Card Industry (PCI) data, and other sensitive data types.
 This AI-driven approach not only improves detection capabilities but also reduces false positives and enhances overall operational efficiency.

 • Endpoint DLP: Strac stands out with its robust Endpoint Data Loss Prevention solutions, providing comprehensive data protection from endpoints to cloud environments.
 This holistic approach ensures that sensitive data remains secure across all endpoints, mitigating risks associated with data breaches and unauthorized access.